|

 What was Castlevania: Resurrection?

-Castlevania: Resurrection, in terms of series' direction, was going to be the follow-up to the N64 games, and it was slated to be released on Sega's ill-fated Dreamcast.
+Castlevania: Resurrection, in terms of series' canon, was going to be the follow-up to the N64 games, and it was slated to be released on Sega's ill-fated Dreamcast.
 News of the next 3D installment to the series arrived around early '99, and it was slated for release in early 2000.
 It quickly made waves for more than one reason.
 Mainly, it was going to be the story of Victor Belmont, the Tim Curry look-alike who sought to escape his vampire-hunting destiny.
 The catch?
-Sonia Belmont, star of Castlevania Legends, was somehow going to travel from the past into the present to straighten him out--to maintain some kind of Yin Yang order or something.
+Sonia Belmont, star of Castlevania Legends, was somehow going to travel from the past into the present to keep him on the straight and narrow--to maintain some kind of Yin Yang order or something.
+Time travel.
+Great--just what the series needed.
+Whether or not both Victor and Sonia were going to be playable characters, I can't guess.
 Who knows?
-Whether or not both were going to be selectable characters I can't guess.
-So Konami already had two strikes going against them with this nonsense.
-The problem was that they had to know that the N64 games were subpar and the tolerance of another 3D game was nonexistent; this looked to be true when reports insisted that Konami wasn't happy with the progress being made to correct Resurrection's flaws.
-So the game was delayed again and again until workforce on the title became so scarce that other people in the company labeled it "CanceledVania."
-I can't say that I was too upset to see its demise, especially since it incorporated the three things I had little no interest in video game-wise--time-travel, a flawed 3D vision, and the Dreamcast.
-For more on this game, click here.

 What is the true order of the early games in terms of release?